PlaysportsGroup/docker-php/README.md

 My goal is to provide some commonly used extensions, and speed up build times by not needing to recompile PHP multiple times.

-# What else is there?
+## What else is there?

 Composer, of course!

-# What if I want to run X before CMD is executed starts?
+## What if I want to run X before CMD is executed?

 You have two options.
 If you need the script to be run everytime the container is started, then use `/var/www/entrypoint.d`.
 Otherwise, if it only needs to run on build, add it as a `RUN` command to your own Dockerfile.